Have you been told by your dentist that endodontics is the best option for saving your tooth? Do you know what it is and what it does?

 - A small hole is drilled into the tooth to access the pulp chamber.

-- The infected or inflamed pulp is removed from the tooth using special instruments, and the canals are cleaned and shaped to prepare them for filling.
+- The infected or inflamed pulp is removed from the tooth using special instruments, and the canals are cleaned and shaped to prepare them for tooth filling.

 - The canals are filled with a rubber-like material called gutta-percha and sealed with dental cement to prevent bacteria from entering.

-- A temporary filling is placed in the tooth to protect it until a permanent filling or crown is placed.
+- A temporary filling is placed in the tooth to protect it until a permanent filling or tooth crown is placed.

 - The patient is usually prescribed antibiotics and pain medication to manage any discomfort or swelling.